How to Implement "A Design Sprint 3 Days Instead of 5"

 Night Mode On

 Frankly speaking, fitting a five-day sprint in two days of a workshop is not the most painless task you can get.
 Before moving on to solutions testing, we had to create and deliver them based on the received feedback.
 And one night was the only time we got for that.
 One long sleepless night.

 We spent endless night hours in the hotel lobby creating a clickable prototype.
-Desperately trying to be in time before the sunrise, we distributed tasks in the team.
-Luckily, in the morning we had the main flow finally covered with two prototypes.
+Desperately trying to be in time before sunrise, we distributed tasks among the team.
+Luckily, in the morning, we had the main flow finally covered with two prototypes.